hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-birth-abnormalities-intro.md

 **NCDHC Abnormalities noted at birth Observation Profile**

-This profile sets minimum expectations for the [Observation] resource to record, search and fetch Physical problems identified with the baby at, or shortly after birth.
-E.g. cleft lip/palate, extensive bruising, cephalohematoma etc. associated with a patient.
-It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
+This profile sets minimum expectations for the [Observation] resource to record, search and fetch physical problems identified with the baby at, or shortly after birth e.g. cleft lip/palate, extensive bruising, cephalohematoma etc. It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
 The profile is at draft stage and under review by the Child Health Working Group.

 **Example Usage Scenarios:**